 - Make sure your advisor carries Errors and Omissions insurance

 If you’re spending thousands of dollars on a vacation, it’s critical to make sure that your travel advisor carries Errors and Omissions insurance.
-This insurance protects your vacation investment from any errors that your agent might make — like canceling your cruise before the cruise line while you’re in a penalty phase.
+This insurance protects your vacation investment from any errors that your agent might make — like canceling your cruise before the cruise line while you’re in a penalty phase (Or neglecting to tell you that you’re too pregnant to cruise).
 A professional advisor will always carry an E&O policy for your protection and theirs.

 - Clearly communicate your intentions

 In this case, Margaret did not have much contact with her agent after confirming the cruise.
 It’s important that you clearly communicate with your agent (especially during unusual times).
 It’s best to keep everything in writing so that you have a record of your correspondence.
 Should a missing refund become an issue later, you’ll need that paper trail.
 And FYI: Even as we come to the end of 2022, the coronavirus continues to cause problems for travelers.
 Our advocacy team is still receiving requests for help from travelers whose plans have been disrupted by COVID.

 - Read your cruise contract and check with the Department of State

 Travelers must stay active participants in their vacation planning.
 Reading the contract associated with your cruise or other tour is critical.
 You want to make sure that you understand the terms and penalties before making any decisions about canceling.
 The Department of State continues to maintain a page with current guidance about cruising.